 Carmen Kingsley - silks, lyra, pliates

 Carmen joined the circus community while living abroad in Argentina.
 There she launched her performance career through clowning, trapeze and lyra.
 Through working and living abroad and interacting with different communities Carmen became fascinated with body mind and spirit connections.
 She loves how any body (no matter the shape or size) can find its place in circus.

 Carmen attended the Aloft Full Time Program and now teaches aerial apparatus and handstands classes She is also a Pilates instructor.
 Carmen fosters a sense of community and comfort when working with her students pushing them to improve their skills while ensuring they understand anatomy and safety.
 In addition to being an aerialist and instructor, she can also be found participating in community clowning with Opera-matic (in non-COVID times).

 Rachel Nesnevich is a circus artist and instructor who loves to move and groove, whether it be in the air or on the ground.
 Her work showcases her years of dance training, emphasizing lush movement, thoughtful transitions, and strong musicality.
 As an instructor, Rachel strives to make circus approachable and fun, regardless of skill level.
 Rachel specializes in aerial silks and hula hoops.

-Kristi has been involved with Circus for 13 years and is a graduate of NECCA and Aloft’s professional training programs.
+Kristi has been involved with Circus for 14 years and is a graduate of NECCA and Aloft’s professional training programs.
 She has been teaching at Aloft Circus Arts for 7 years and is highly specialized in lyra but also loves flexibility, trapeze and silks.
-She is currently in graduate school studying to become a therapist.
+She also enjoys photography and acting.